This post may contain affiliate links. Please see my disclosure policy for details.

 To visit, you need to park up at Kilchurn Castle car park off the A85 and then walk around a mile to the castle ruins around Loch Awe to visit.

 But, don’t fret, there is an alternative (and in my opinion better) option to see the castle and it’s a lot easier to visit.

-If you happen to be visiting Scotland outside of April-October or you just don’t fancy a trek over to the castle ruins – the best view of Kilchurn Castle is via the panoramic viewpoint on the A819.
+If you happen to be visiting Scotland outside of April-October or you just don’t fancy a trek over to the castle ruins – the best view of the castle is via the Kilchurn Castle Panorama Viewpoint on Kilchurn Grazings on the A819.

 Kilchurn Castle Viewpoint on Loch Awe

-The Kilchurn Castle Viewpoint, or Kilchurn Castle Panoramic Viewpoint, is the most famous scene of this ruined castle and the one you’ve most likely seen on Google, TikTok, or Instagram!
+The Kilchurn Castle Viewpoint, or Kilchurn Castle Panorama Viewpoint, is the most famous scene of this ruined castle and the one you’ve most likely seen on Google, TikTok, or Instagram!

 Usually, you’ll see Kilchurn Castle sitting by the loch with a perfect mirror reflection, and it’s surrounded by mountain peaks.

 But, like most things we see on social media, the Kilchurn Castle viewpoint is not all it seems.
 Getting here is definitely up there as an ‘Instagram vs. Reality’ moment.

 The walk to the view is seriously boggy, there is a whole symphony of warnings before you even set out like there being adders here (eek) and you don’t always get those picture-perfect reflections and mountain views.

 Regardless, I still believe this spectacular viewpoint is worth a stop in the Scottish Highlands.
 It was one of my favourite locations for photography on my road trip!